robzienert/community/rfc/plugins.md

 Upon receiving this registration event, Spinnaker would then update the Front50 registry with the new information and downstream services would re-bootstrap the plugin, adding or removing it from extension points as necessary.

+### Deployment of Remote Plugins

+Halyard based Spinnaker installations will use halyard to deploy remote plugins, similar to other spinnaker services.
+Halyard will also be responsible for registering remote plugins with Front50.

+For non-halyard based Spinnaker installations, its up to the operator to deploy and register remote plugins.

+### Deployment of In-Process Plugins

+Downloading plugin resources is necessary for in-process plugins.
+Services need to have plugin resources available locally in order to load them into their process.
+Plugin resources are hosted on a remote server and must be downloaded in order to use them.
+The existing method of downloading plugin resources involves the service itself downloading plugins via a given URI.
+While this works for the java services, it is not a general solution.
+Furthermore, downloading of plugin resources is a deployment concern and should not be part of the runtime environment.

+#### Kubernetes Environment

+Halyard can be used for deploying plugins to Kubernetes environments.
+To deploy plugins, Halyard will follow the same pattern as kubernetes regarding downloading resources prior to runtime.
+Downloading of resources will be done through init containers and volume mounts that are then shared with their respective service.
+By using init containers to download resources, we can standardize on one method of deploying plugins to spinnaker services.
+Plugin resources will be placed in the following locations:

+- Java services: `/opt/spinnaker/plugins/resources`
+- Deck: `/opt/deck/html/plugins`

+Plugins are placed in a different location for Deck so that it can serve plugin resources.

+#### VM Based Environment

+Plugins and their configurations are baked into image.

+### Plugin Configuration

+#### Remote Plugins

+Halyard or the operator, depending on the preference, will be tasked with providing plugin configurations and plugin overrides to the remote plugins.

+#### In Process Plugins

+PF4J plugins are configured with properties files and deployments are configured via manifest.yml file.
+Properties files configure the application and manifest.yml lets halyard know where plugin resources are located.
+Manifest.yml can also override properties from properties file.
+PF4J will handle loading plugins into a Spinnaker service, while Manifest.yml will inform which resources should be deployed to each service.

 ### Dependencies
 A series of new kork modules will be provided for libraries and services alike to consume to expose new extension points.
 Under the covers, this introduces PF4J as a new global service dependency.